 Figure 4: Mean log2-BUR of solos plotted against the average tempo.
 Linear trend in blue.
+Grey shaded area indicates 95% confidence interval of the fitted regression.

-Correspondingly, we ran a second-order polynomic linear mixed regression of all log-BURs against average tempo as fixed effect and solo as random effect.
+In order to investigate further, we ran a second-order polynomic linear mixed regression of all log-BURs against average tempo as fixed effect and solo as random effect.
 This yielded a significant but weak negative contribution of both polynomial coefficients (F(2, 330.97) = 26.34, p < .001, ω2 = .11, 95% CI[.05, .17]).
 This suggests that performers on average are likely to play with lower BURs at higher tempi.

 Differences between jazz styles and rhythmic feels

-To elucidate individual differences even further, we conducted several GMM analysis based on the WJD's metadata.
+We conducted several GMM analyses based on the WJD's metadata in order to explore BURs across different musical contexts.
 First, we used the so-called “rhythm feel” annotations.
-These were clustered into two groups: “swing feel” (containing feels “swing” and “twobeat”) and “non-swing feel” (containing “latin”, “funk”, and mixtures).
+These were clustered into two groups: “swing feel” (containing feels “swing” and “twobeat”) and “non-swing feel” (containing “latin”, “funk”, and songs featuring more than one rhythm feel).
+Results are shown in Table 2.